 Remarketing is a technique where advertisers show targeted ads to users who have previously interacted with their website.
 This is typically accomplished by using third-party cookies.
 Since a user who visited your website in Safari can stay in the remarketing pool for only 7 days, the size of the remarketing audience will decrease.

 Analytics platforms use cookies to identify whether a user is new or has already visited your website.
-If a Safari user does not revisit your website every 7 or 1 day, they will be considered a new visitor.
+If a Safari user does not revisit your website every 7 days, they will be considered a new visitor.
 And it will have a substantial negative impact on user journey, conversion analytics, etc.

 In the case of server Google Tag Manager (sGTM), if you set up a tagging server URL located under your main site domain, like ss.example.com for the website example.com, the tagging server can set first-party cookies, which will increase the cookie lifetime to the default settings.